Professor Rachel Pain

 Born in Northumberland and brought up in Newcastle-upon-Tyne, I have lived and worked in North East England for most of my life.
-I began my career at Northumbria University, before spending time at Durham University where I was founder and Co-Director of the Centre for Social Justice and Community Action and ran the Participatory Research Hub.
+I began my career as a Lecturer at Northumbria University, before working at Durham University where I was promoted to Chair in Human Geography, was a founder and Co-Director of the Centre for Social Justice and Community Action and ran the Participatory Research Hub.
 I have been at Newcastle University since 2017.

 I am a social geographer whose research is founded in feminist and participatory praxis.
-Most of my research over the last two decades has focused on fear, violence and community safety.
-I have worked with groups such as older people, young people, refugees and asylum seekers, and domestic abuse survivors to understand experiences of violence, harm and trauma, and to work collaboratively towards change using Participatory Action Research.
-The conceptual thread running through these projects seeks to politicise what are commonly seen as personal and private experiences of violence and trauma.
-Equally, it recasts international forms of violence, such as war and terrorism, as having intimate roots.
+Most of my research over the last two decades has focused on fear, violence and community safety, with gender-based violence an enduring interest as it affects women, men and children (including transgender people).
+I have also worked with older people, young people, refugees and asylum seekers to understand experiences of violence, harm and trauma, and to collaborate towards social change using Participatory Action Research.
+The conceptual thread running through these projects explores the social politics of what are commonly seen as personal and private experiences of violence and trauma.
+Equally, international forms of violence, such as war and terrorism, are recast as having intimate roots.
 Through developing concepts such as ‘globalised fear’, ‘intimacy-geopolitics’ and ‘intimate war’, the work unpicks common ideas that persist about scales of violence and harm.

-Through this research I collaborate with community organisations, charities, activists, and engage local and national policy-makers.
-I have also led projects which forge new participatory approaches in sites as diverse as the housing crisis, museums, climate change activism and river conservation.
-On a transdisciplinary project on the future of social housing, I have recently worked with a range of organisations in Horden Colliery, County Durham, local photographer Carl Joyce and the folk band Ribbon Road; we have tracked the effects of national housing policy and growing divisions in housing wealth and access.
+Through this research I have collaborated with community organisations, charities, activists, and engaged local and national policy-makers.
+I have led projects which forge new participatory approaches in sites as diverse as the housing crisis, museums, climate change activism and river conservation.
+On a transdisciplinary project on the future of social housing, I have recently worked with a range of organisations in Horden Colliery, County Durham, local photographer Carl Joyce and the folk band Ribbon Road to track the effects of national housing policy and growing divisions in housing wealth and access.